tiagurb/bliss-tech/README.md

-# Welcome to my App
+# Welcome to the Challange

-1 npm i
+## To start, do npm install

-note no .env because the api url is shown just so that you ca see, normally it would be inside the .env
+## In second do npm start, and you should see the result!